Unity-Technologies/DOTS-training-samples/README.md

   </summary>

 <ul>
-<li>The ball bounces between columns to reach the column under the mouse cursor.
-(This requires computing the appropriate trajectory for each bounce.)</li>
+<li>The ball bounces from column to adjacent column towards the mouse cursor.
+(This requires computing the appropriate trajectory for each bounce.)
+The movement is clamped to the edges of the playing field.</li>
 <li>On init, the cannons spawn on random columns.
 The cannons always turn to face the player's ball.</li>
 <li>Periodically, each cannon fires a cannon ball along a trajectory that will intersect the player's ball (at its current position) but not hit any columns in between.</li>
-<li>When a cannon ball hits the top of a column, the impact pushes the column down.</li>
+<li>When a cannon ball hits the top of a column, the impact pushes the column down (but not below the minimum height).</li>
 <li>The game is over when a cannon ball hits the player's ball.</li>
 <li>Keyboard controls allow the user to reset the simulation.</li>
    </ul>